-General Principles The Eucharistic sacrifice of the Mass is the action of Christ (GIRM 11) and of God's people, in which the human race adores the Father, through Christ, in the Holy Spirit (16), and the faithful join themselves to Christ in giving thanks and in acknowledging the great things God has done (78).
-The Mass is the 'sacrament of unity" (91, 92) in which the faithful are nourished from the table of God's Word and of Christ's Body (28).
-This unity is expressed particularly in common posture (42), in communal singing (47), reverential silence (45, 56), and in sharing together of the one bread and one cup (83, 321).
-The assumption of the Roman Missal is that every Sunday and feast day, the Eucharistic liturgy will be celebrated with song (40, 115), with a cantor (104), with one or two readers (109), and with other assisting ministers (115).
-It is also assumed that all communicants present at Mass, priest celebrant, deacon, ministers and all in the assembly, will receive the sacrament from bread and wine consecrated at that Mass (85, 281, 321), just as the priest celebrant must do (85, 243).
-The liturgical books, particularly those used by the priest celebrant, the deacon and the assisting ministers should be beautiful and appropriate to the celebration (349) rather than being disposable pages or booklets.
-The foundational principles explaining the purpose of the parts of the Mass are found primarily in Chapter II (27-90) and this chapter provides the basis for the more detailed norms found in Chapter IV (112-287).
-Chapters V (188-318) and VI (319-351) also give general principles regarding the arrangement of the church and the requisites for Mass.
+The Eucharistic sacrifice of the Mass is the action of Christ (General Instruction of the Roman Missal [GIRM], no. 11) and of God's people, in which the human race adores the Father, through Christ, in the Holy Spirit (no. 16), and the faithful join themselves to Christ in giving thanks and in acknowledging the great things God has done (no. 78).
+The Mass is the "sacrament of unity" (nos.
+91, 92) in which the faithful are nourished from the table of God's Word and of Christ's Body (no. 28).
+This unity is expressed particularly in common posture (no. 42), in communal singing (no. 47), reverential silence (nos.
+45, 56), and in sharing together of the one bread and one cup (nos.
+83, 321).
+The assumption of the Roman Missal is that every Sunday and feast day, the Eucharistic liturgy will be celebrated with song (nos.
+40, 115), with a cantor (no. 104), with one or two readers (no. 109), and with other assisting ministers (no. 115).
+It is also assumed that all communicants present at Mass, priest celebrant, deacon, ministers and all in the assembly, will receive the sacrament from bread and wine consecrated at that Mass (nos.
+85, 281, 321), just as the priest celebrant must do (nos.
+85, 243).
+The liturgical books, particularly those used by the priest celebrant, the deacon and the assisting ministers should be beautiful and appropriate to the celebration (no. 349) rather than being disposable pages or booklets.
+The foundational principles explaining the purpose of the parts of the Mass are found primarily in Chapter II (nos.
+27-90) and this chapter provides the basis for the more detailed norms found in Chapter IV (nos.
+112-287).
+Chapters V (nos.
+188-318) and VI (nos.
+319-351) also give general principles regarding the arrangement of the church and the requisites for Mass.

-The rubrics assume that the celebration of Mass will take place in a church (288) with a freestanding altar (299), an ambo for proclaiming God's Word (309), and a presidential chair used by the priest at certain points during the celebration (310).
-Although the tabernacle may be located in the sanctuary (315b), all the rubrics assume that it is located in a chapel apart from the sanctuary since they make no reference to it when describing the actions of the priest celebrant and other ministers during Mass.
-If, however, the tabernacle is located in the sanctuary, all the ministers genuflect to it only when they first approach the altar and when they leave the sanctuary, but not during the celebration of Mass itself (274).
+The rubrics assume that the celebration of Mass will take place in a church (no. 288) with a freestanding altar (no. 299), an ambo for proclaiming God's Word (309), and a presidential chair used by the priest at certain points during the celebration (no. 310).
+Although the tabernacle may be located in the sanctuary (no. 315b), all the rubrics assume that it is located in a chapel apart from the sanctuary since they make no reference to it when describing the actions of the priest celebrant and other ministers during Mass.
+If, however, the tabernacle is located in the sanctuary, all the ministers genuflect to it only when they first approach the altar and when they leave the sanctuary, but not during the celebration of Mass itself (no. 274).

 After the priest, in virtue of the sacred ordination he has received, the deacon has first place among those who minister in the celebration of the Eucharist.
-For the sacred order of the diaconate has been held in high honor in the Church since the time of the Apostles.
-(1) At Mass the deacon proclaims the Gospel reading, sometimes preaches God's Word, announces the intentions of the General Intercessions, ministers to the priest, prepares the altar and serves the celebration of the sacrifice, distributes the Eucharist to the faithful, especially under the species of wine, and from time to time gives directions regarding the people's gestures and posture (GIRM, 94).
+For the sacred order of the diaconate has been held in high honor in the Church since the time of the Apostles.1 At Mass the deacon proclaims the Gospel reading, sometimes preaches God's Word, announces the intentions of the Universal Prayer (Prayer of the Faithful), ministers to the priest, prepares the altar and serves the celebration of the sacrifice, distributes the Eucharist to the faithful, especially under the species of wine, and from time to time gives directions regarding the people's gestures and posture (no. 94).

 Mass with a Deacon